 If your home contains high levels of radon, there are things that can be done to reduce these levels.
 There are contractors in all areas of New York who have met certain requirements and are trained to identify and fix radon problems within residences.

-Free Radon Kits Are Available At The Following Locations:
+Free Radon Kits are available beginning November 2017 At The Following Locations:

 - Cayuga County Health Department, 8 Dill Street, Auburn